British Government frontbench

 The Government frontbench in the Parliament of the United Kingdom, also known as the Treasury Bench, consists of the Cabinet and all other ministers.
 Parliamentary opposition to the Government frontbench is provided by the Official Opposition frontbench and the Liberal Democrat frontbench team.

-This article is a list of the frontbench under Sir Keir Starmer; for a full list of current and previous ministers of this government, see Starmer ministry.
+This article is a list of the frontbench under Andy Burnham; for a full list of current and previous ministers of this government, see Burnham ministry.

 List of current ministers

-As of 14 November 2025, the makeup of the current Government frontbench is as follows:
+As of 20 July 2026, the makeup of the current Government frontbench is as follows: